 Two weeks after I sent in my paper I got a call from the project manager.
 He was very excited and wanted to let me know what happened with my paper.
 He said “I gave them exactly what they wanted and they didn’t even know that is what they wanted.”
 That’s pretty cool!
 My paper was sent to every U.S. military command as a must-read.
 Armed Forces Europe (the Cold War front line) had already read my paper and went on high alert.
 The FBI and CIA had copies.

-As a result of my paper, concrete barriers went up around countless facilities.
+As a result of my paper, concrete barricades went up everywhere.
 (Yes, blame me.
 Sorry.)

 I changed how the U.S. thought about terrorism on our soil.
 But that’s not my point – there is a much more important point.